 Here's an example to get you going quickly: download MINE, and download the gene expression data set into the same folder.
 Then type

-java -jar MINE.jar Spellman.csv 0
+java -jar MINEv2.jar Spellman.csv 0 -equitability

 MINE is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.
 If you would like a license for commercial use, please contact us at mine@broadinstitute.org.